 |Catapult Zombie operates heavy machinery and lobs basketballs at your plants.|

-Dolphin Rider Zombies use dolphins to exploit weaknesses in your pool defense by jumping over the first plant he runs into.
+Dolphin Rider Zombies use dolphins to exploit weaknesses in your pool defence by jumping over the first plant he runs into.

-Gargantuar is a gigantic zombie with a highly destructive appetite.
-He also throws imps off of his back.
+Gargantuar is a gigantic zombie with a highly destructive appetite, capable of defeating any plant with a single smash instead of stopping to eat them.
+He also throws a single Imp off of his back.

 |Zombie Yeti is a rare and curious creature that runs away after a short while.|

 You can only encounter this zombie when playing the adventure mode a second time.

 |The Trash Can Zombie was added in the Xbox Live Arcade version of Plants Vs. Zombies.
 Trash Can Zombies use the trash cans for a shield so they will take more damage than a normal zombie.
 Trash Can Zombies can be found in the hard survival levels and well as Survival: Endless.
 The Trash Can Zombie is also a selectable unit in Vs. mode.|